Ateuluz/final-reality/README.md

 ### Adding/Removing Members from Teams

-When a new member tries to join a full team, it will just not be allowed and nothing will happen.
+When a new member tries to join a full team, it will throw an exception for a bad handling from the user.
 Changing a member of a team is always possible.
-Removing a character is achieved with the change method, passing Nothing as the newMember parameter.
+Removing a character is achieved with the change method, passing None as the newMember parameter.
-If removing the character would leave the team with less than minimum members, nothing happens.
+If removing the character would leave the team with less than minimum members, an exception for a bad handling from the user will be thrown.

 ### Knowledge of defeat